Best Time to Visit Greece & the islands

 A road trip is the best way to explore the countryside of Greece and the ideal time to do that is spring or early autumn, when nature is at its best and the temperatures are still mild.

 There are numerous places to visit and some of the most visited ones are Delphi, Olympia, Meteora and Nafplion.

 The mountainous areas of the Greek mainland are significantly less warm than areas located close to the sea during the summer and most of them, particularly the ones situated in the northern part of Greece, are mainly considered winter resorts: areas such as Arachova in Parnassos and Pelion are popular during Christmas and the rest of the winter as they usually get snowy and they offer some decent skiing and snowboarding opportunities.

 Bear in mind that heavy snowfall can affect transfers by making driving quite challenging and, in some cases, small mountainous villages may get temporarily cut off by the snow.

 Most cultural festivals that involve music, theater and art take place from May to October, including the famous Athens and Epidaurus Festival.

 Other ones, such as the International Film Festival of Thessaloniki take place later in November.

-Most celebrations and fairs are religion-oriented and take place during the summer, with the most significant one being the Assumption, on August 15th.
+Most celebrations and fairs are religion-oriented and take place during the summer, with the most significant one being the Dormition of the Virgin Mary on August 15th.
 This is a great opportunity to join the locals and have fun the traditional way.